Moyola Park

 Moyola Park is a country estate near Castledawson, County Londonderry, Northern Ireland.
-It is currently the home of Lady Moyola, widow of Lord Moyola, former Prime Minister of Northern Ireland.
-The estate is 450 acre and is home to Moyola Park Golf Club, which built by Lord & Lady Moyola.
+It was formerly the home of Lady Moyola and Lord Moyola, former Prime Minister of Northern Ireland.
+The estate is 450 acre and is home to Moyola Park Golf Club, which was built by Lord & Lady Moyola.
 Moyola house was built in 1713 by Joshua Dawson, Chief-Secretary under Queen Anne, who built the Mansion House on Dawson Street, Dublin in 1710.
 The Mansion House was sold to the Dublin Corporation in 1715, for £3,500, and it has since become the official residence of the Lord Mayor of Dublin.

 The Chichester-Clark family are descended from the Dawsons due to the marriage of Mary Dawson and Lord Adolphus Spencer-Churchill Chichester.